Foxconn sees COVID-hit China plant back at full output in late Dec-early Jan -source | Technology

 A second Foxconn source familiar with the matter said the company is hoping to resume full production "as soon as possible" but was not able to give a timeline.
 "The situation has stabilised," the person said, referring to the protests and the government's easing of COVID restrictions.
 "The local government is actively helping with the resumption."

-Foxconn is scheduled to release November revenue after market closed on Monday.
-The Taiwanese company said last month it expects a slight decline in fourth-quarter revenues year-on-year for its smart consumer electronics business, which includes smartphones, and significant growth for cloud and network products.
+The Taiwanese company said last month it expects a slight decline in fourth-quarter revenues year-on-year for its smart consumer electronics business and significant growth for cloud and network products.
+Foxconn said on Monday its overall revenue in the fourth quarter was expected to be "roughly in line with market consensus", without elaborating.
+It did not offer a fresh outlook for its various business sectors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)